CBN boosts cassava value chain with N25bn in 2020 - Vanguard News

 However, he called on the state government to step up in helping to address the farmers-herders crisis, as farm sheds and other infrastructures are needed in order to protect investments.

-He also disclosed that despite the CBN and State governments having understanding on coming up with a contiguous plan which the CBN will finance massive cassava production in their states, yet there has not been any response from the state governments, which he appealed to them do act in that regard.
+He also disclosed that despite the CBN and State governments having an understanding of coming up with a contiguous plan in which the CBN will finance massive cassava production in their states, yet there has not been any response from the state governments, which he appealed to them do act in that regard.

 “If there is deliberate policy drive and we implement it over a long period of time with some legislative backing some of the problems around production, processing will gradually fizzle out”, he said.